cai4cai/ACE-DLIRIS/README.md

 <div align="center">

 # ACE-DLIRIS
-# Average Calibration Error
-# A Differentiable Loss for Improved Reliability in Image Segmentation
+# Average Calibration Error: A Differentiable Loss for Improved Reliability in Image Segmentation
 </div>

 All trained models and evaluation metrics can be found in `bundle/runs`.